How to manage third-party cyber-risk across your organization

 - Effective oversight of third parties depends on strong policies that emphasize collaboration and cybersecurity as a shared goal.

 Expanding supply chains and complex digital workflows are connecting most organizations to a dynamic ecosystem of partner organizations, contractors and vendors who share sensitive data and maintain access to business systems.
-In addition to improving its own cybersecurity posture and employee awareness, the modern business must also grapple with the cyber-risk posed by third parties — and the often-unseen networks of suppliers and partners third parties depend on to operate.
+In addition to improving cybersecurity posture and employee awareness, the businesses must also grapple with the cyber-risk posed by third parties — and the often-unseen networks of suppliers and partners third parties depend on to operate.

 Data breaches represent only one part of the security risk.
 Third parties that share or use a company’s systems can introduce vulnerabilities through oversight or poor security practices.
 Mishandling of sensitive data can also significantly increase the risk of violating regulatory guidelines in many industries.